MINUTE TO WIN IT, LUXURY TRAP / LYXFÄLLAN

 file:///w:// Metronome / Agreement / Agreement Description / FRIDAY TV AB / MINUTE WINNER - You got one minute to win it!

-The actions of Friday TV and Metronome's lawyers Lena Frånstedt Lofak and Caroline von Heidenstam towards Derek Banner and BUMP were motivated by racial and ethnic bias, with the sole intent to commit fraud against Derek Banner and his company.
+The actions of Friday TV and Metronome's lawyers Lena Frånstedt Lofalk and Caroline von Heidenstam towards Derek Banner and BUMP were motivated by racial and ethnic bias, with the sole intent to commit fraud against Derek Banner and his company BUMP.

-There is absolutely no justification whatsoever for Metronome, Friday TV, and lawyers Lena Frånstedt Lofak and Caroline von Heidenstam forging documents with the intent to produce false evidence and to deceive Derek Banner and BUMP with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's proposal to Metronome, Friday TV, and TV3 VIASAT (Nordic Entertainment Group), and which Metronome, Endemol Shine, and TV3 Channels have so far exploited for twenty-six seasons without license, rights acquisition, or payment to Derek Banner and BUMP.
+There is absolutely no justification whatsoever for Metronome, Friday TV, and lawyers Lena Frånstedt Lofalk and Caroline von Heidenstam forging documents with the intent to produce false evidence and to deceive Derek Banner and BUMP with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's TV show proposal to Metronome, Friday TV, and TV3 VIASAT (Nordic Entertainment Group), and which Metronome, Endemol Shine, and TV3 Channels have exploited for twenty-six seasons so far without license, rights acquisition, or payment to Derek Banner and BUMP.

-There is absolutely no justification whatsoever for the legal team of Endemol Shine and lawyers Lena Frånstedt Lofak and Caroline von Heidenstam ignoring settlement requests from their Danish colleagues.
+There is absolutely no justification whatsoever for the legal team of Endemol Shine and lawyers Lena Frånstedt Lofalk and Caroline von Heidenstam ignoring settlement requests from their Danish colleagues.

-The actions of lawyers Lena Frånstedt Lofak and Caroline von Heidenstam and their handling of the matter are a result of a poor judgement, and they are irresponsible, unprofessional, unethical, dishonest, deeply concerning, and fully unacceptable and must be rejected and condemned by everyone.
+The actions of lawyers Lena Frånstedt Lofalk and Caroline von Heidenstam and their handling of the matter are a result of a bad and poor judgement, and they are irresponsible, unprofessional, unethical, dishonest, deeply concerning, and fully unacceptable and must be rejected and condemned by everyone.

 Endemol Shine would not exist if John de Mol was never paid for Big Brother.

-BUMP reiterates its request to the officials of Metronome, Friday TV, and Endemol Shine Group to pay for BUMP's successful work.
+BUMP continues to call on the officials of Metronome, Friday TV, and Endemol Shine Group to resolve this matter and pay for its successful work.

 For more information please contact Derek Banner directly at: